jenilshah93/Stores_Inventory_API/README.md

 # Stores_Inventory_API
-API for different stores and their inventories
+API for different stores and their inventory

 ## Installation
 pip install flask